diggahdee/diggahdee.github.io/_posts/questions-think-abouts/2021-12-16-designed-to-love.md

 ---

 <span>
-No matter who you are, you were designed to love and be love.
-What's missing for all of is a "complete" understanding of what love looks like, feels like and acts like.
+No matter who you are, you were designed to love and be loved.
+What's missing for all of us is a "complete" understanding of what love looks like, feels like and acts like.
 A complete understanding of who and how to love...

 SPOILER ALERT:
 - The who is easy...
-It's ALL people.
+God and ALL people.
 - The how is a little more difficult.
-If you like i can recommend a book for you. ;)
+At the center is two words, "truth" and "grace".
+Want to learn more, I can recommend a book for you. ;)

 </span>